TritonDataCenter/rfd/rfd/0014/README.md

 making it potentially un-importable (and possibly resulting in a kernel panic, and worse, allowing for the corruption of other data in the pool).

-This is particularly unfortunate for those offering Illumos zones or Linux containers with ZFS access to external entities who are only partly trusted and should have no ability to break their isolation from other zones or containers.
+This is particularly unfortunate for those offering illumos zones or Linux containers with ZFS access to external entities who are only partly trusted and should have no ability to break their isolation from other zones or containers.

-Previous work in this area has mainly extended to separating the privilege of use of ZFS from the use of `zfs receive` -- such as the `PRIV_SYS_FS_IMPORT` privilege in Illumos.
+Previous work in this area has mainly extended to separating the privilege of use of ZFS from the use of `zfs receive` -- such as the `PRIV_SYS_FS_IMPORT` privilege in illumos.
 In this way, the partly trusted tenant zones can be denied entirely the ability to receive ZFS streams, the so-called "nuclear option".

-While in the long term, improving the validation performed by the DMU record parser is the clear solution to this, the problem is equivalent in complexity to writing a full `fsck` for ZFS.
-A full `fsck` is a project that has been brought up many times over the years but never implemented because of the vast amount of work involved, which makes this very long-term indeed.
+It might feel that this is merely a matter of improving the validation performed by the DMU record parser, but to think of this problem iteratively is to underestimate it:  not only must `zfs receive` be impervious to streams that would result in a corrupt on-disk structure, it must also reject streams that would result in denial-of-service of a host that attempts to import the pool.
+This is a dauntingly high bar, and when multiple tenants share a single zpool, the failure mode is potentially devastating:  a kind of crown fire that can leap the fire line from one tenant to another.
+In short, the problem of making `zfs receive` robust with respect to byzntine streams is brutally tricky and detail-oriented -- and the consequences of anything less than a perfect solution are dire.

 One shorter-term way to mitigate the problem somewhat is to enable the system to make trust decisions based on the origin of a given ZFS send stream.
 If the